evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 Read the following papers, pay more attention to their synthesis problem statement, and less to how they solve the synthesis problem. [robustfill](https://arxiv.org/abs/1703.07469), [execution guided synthesis](https://openreview.net/forum?id=H1gfOiAqYm), [repl](https://arxiv.org/abs/1906.04604), [deepcoder](https://arxiv.org/abs/1611.01989), [language to prog](https://arxiv.org/abs/1704.07926), [csg-net](https://arxiv.org/abs/1712.08290), [shrdlurn](https://arxiv.org/abs/1606.02447?context=cs).
 For each paper, conceptualize the meaning matrix **M** -- specifically, answer the following questions:
 - what is the DSL or space of programs considered? how big is the space (i.e. `1e4` or `1e20`)?
 - how are the programs executed on the interpreter?
-- what is the space of specifications? how big is this space?
+- what is the space of specifications? how big is this space? is the specification given as input-output / logical constraints / natural language ?
 - what is the `is_correct` criteria for this domain?
-    - is there a way for the computer to _automatically check_ if a program is correct?
+    - is there even a way for the computer to _automatically check_ if a program is correct given a specification?
     - is this `is_correct` check cheap or expensive to perform?

 ### coding exercise